 Test your skills: Math

-The aim of the tests on this page is to assess whether you've understood theBasic math in JavaScript — numbers and operators article.
+The aim of the tests on this page is to help you assess whether you've understood theBasic math in JavaScript — numbers and operators article.

-If you get stuck, you can reach out to us in one of ourcommunication channels.
+Note:To get help, read ourTest your skills usage guide.
+You can also reach out to us using one of ourcommunication channels.

 Math 1